Topic:

 How do I keep my disabled child safe online?

-Parents in today’s world know that bullying is no longer confined to the schoolyard or the local playground.
-If your child has access to a smart phone or can access the Internet at home or at school, then they’re at risk of being bullied online, scammed or preyed upon.
-If your child has a disability - be it an intellectual disability, or a neurodivergent condition such as autism - they can be especially vulnerable to these types of online abuses.
+In today’s world, bullying is no longer confined to the schoolyard or the local playground.
+If your child has access to a smartphone or the internet, then they’re at risk of being bullied online, scammed or preyed upon.
+And if your child has an intellectual disability or a neurodivergent condition such as autism, they can be especially vulnerable.

-But, as a recent Australian study notes, for many people with disabilities, having access to the Internet can eliminate barriers and make life richer and more expansive.
-For some children, going online is an important way of interacting with the world, without judgement or bias.
-A virtual community can be a place for children and young people to explore their identities, make friends and connect over common interests, even if they live in different hemispheres.
+A recent Australian study noted that for many people with disabilities, having access to the internet can eliminate barriers and make life richer and more expansive.
+Going online is an important way of interacting with the world without judgement or bias.
+A virtual community can be a place for disabled children to explore their identities, make friends and connect over common interests, even with people living in different hemispheres.

 • Have an online safety policy at home that your child understands.
 If you think it’s appropriate, write it out and get your child to sign it.

-• Consider where your child uses the computer at home – it is harder to know what’s going on if your child is online in their bedroom with the door shut!
+• Consider where your child uses the computer at home – it’ll be harder to know if something’s wrong if your child is online in their bedroom with the door shut.

-• Use parental controls on computers and keep passwords safe so children cannot get on to inappropriate sites.
+• Use parental controls on computers and keep passwords safe so children cannot access inappropriate sites.

-• Let your child know they should tell you if any online interaction or content makes them feel icky, embarrassed or scared online.
+• Let your child know they should tell you if any online interaction or content makes them feel icky, embarrassed or scared.
+Check in regularly with them to see if anything has changed in their online behaviour and whether there’s anything to be concerned about.

 • Consider the consequences of your posts, chats or texts